linn/it-dev-env/README.md

         environment:
             POSTGRES_PASSWORD: addyourownpasswordhere
 ```
-to the end of the postgres section to set a default password
+to the end of the postgres section of the yml file to set a default password